ballerina-platform/module-ballerinax-googleapis.calendar/examples/work-schedule-management-with-calendar/work-schedule-management-with-calendar.md

 ## Step 2: Create a new connector instance

-Create a `gcalendar:ConnectionConfig` with the OAuth2.0 tokens obtained and initialize the connector with it.
+Create a `gcalendar:ConnectionConfig` with the obtained OAuth 2.0 tokens, and initialize the connector with it.

 ```ballerina
 gcalendar:ConnectionConfig config = {